Types of Communication: Definition, Examples, Benefits for the Workplace

 Communication is effective when a message is sent and received clearly.
 But great communication goes further.
 It helps employees understand what they should do and why they should care about doing it well.

 In an ideal environment, employees communicate well, frequently, efficiently, honestly and with respect.
-It’s a good sign when people speak openly and ask questions because it improves empathy, reduces risks due to miscommunication and helps healthy relationships blossom.
+It’s a good sign when people speak openly and ask questions because it improves empathy, reduces risks and helps healthy relationships blossom.

 1. Verbal Communication

-We need to use the right words when speaking, but effective verbal communication also includes pitch, tone of voice, pauses, speed, structure, logic, flow and word choice.
+Effective verbal communication consists of pitch, tone, pauses, speed, structure, flow, logic and word choice.
 Great verbal communicators do more than get the message across: they inspire others.
-You can, too, with practice.
+And, they communicate with clarity.

 Here are a few tips to improve your verbal communication: